 When the president calls MS-13 members “animals,” they can immediately turn this into a storyline that says Trump calls all illegal immigrants “animals.”
 Then they can quote Nancy Pelosi who says calling people animals is not a good thing.

 In this way, their stories have a believability about them that is actually grounded in false assertions.

 As members of the media take their bits of human interest and add a dash of truth, stir it up in the cauldron of loathing for the president and dish it out day after day, their readers and viewers begin to suspend judgment in relation to the doubtfulness of this leftist narrative.
 In other words, some people start to buy whatever left-wing storyline the media is pedaling about Trump at any given moment.
 Through their numerous memes, they feel empowered and even ready for the Battle of Armageddon.

 And this is where they make a crucial mistake.

 You see, Revelation – where the only mention of the word Armageddon occurs – is a prophetic look at the final confrontation between God and Satan.
 It is the ultimate battle between good and evil where God pours out his wrath on the unrepentant and good triumphs for all eternity with the second coming of Christ.
 Some believe this will mean an actual physical fight will take place on earth; others interpret it as a symbolic or figurative conflict that depicts the final destruction of evil.

 As Democrats and the legacy media make their way down the rugged path to Tel Meggido, it might be best if they stopped and read the end of the book, because it just could be that they have begun a fight that they will not win and whose outcome has already been determined.

 So, saddle up ladies and gentlemen because the battle is joined.
-The left is calling for Armageddon and is anxious to send in the ground troops.We value your comments!
-Please weigh in on our comment section below.
+The left is calling for Armageddon and is anxious to send in the ground troops.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com